 - Careers including law, environmental work, science journalism, business/business management, systems analysis, etc.

 Special Learning Opportunities in Physics

-3+2 Pre-Engineering programs are available with select colleges and universities.
+A 3+2 Pre-Engineering program option is available with select colleges and universities.

 Students often conduct research with their professors, with their stipends and expenses all paid by the professor’s research grants.
 In addition, students are allowed free access to laboratories.
 It is a common practice for upper-level students to have keys to laboratories where they can work on their experiments after hours.